 The changing buyer’s journey is a topic every B2B marketer has had to grapple with as more content has moved online, more web destinations became available for buyers to do their research, and more prospects come well-informed with the knowledge garnered from digital efforts.
 The buyer’s journey has morphed into being completely non-linear, and not to mention done by many people within a company Vs. just one individual buyer.
 Forrester represented this new buyer’s journey in an interesting graphic back in 2012:

 This non-linear and multi-user journey is exactly why account-based marketing (ABM) has seen such a tremendous increase in interest, and why trying to draw out the most signal from this buyer’s journey becomes critical.
 Said a different way, company intent becomes far more important than company firmographic and contact demographic data.
-The changing buyer’s journey has compelled us to launch a new product, 2sense, which attempts to offer enterprise companies the benefits of this timing insight based on their web log data.

 Further more, a company has limited visibility into a prospect who comes to their website and fills out a form because what is missed includes: